 "...the existence and increase of our race and nation, the sustenance of its children and the purity of its blood, the freedom and independence of the Fatherland, and the nation's ability to fulfill the mission appointed to it by the Creator of the universe."

-Quotes by German General Erwin Rommel:
+German General Erwin Rommel:

 "Which would your men rather be, tired, or dead?" - extorting an Officer during the building of Hitler's 'Atlantic Wall'.

 "To every man of us, Tobruk was a symbol of British resistance and we were now going to finish with it for good." - June 1942